Consumer medicine information

 For patients weighing less than 40 kg, adjustment of total volume is recommended when administering acetylcysteine, to minimise the risk of hyponatraemia, seizure, and death (see Section 4.2 Dose and Method of Administration).

-For patients on fluid restriction, adjustment of total volume is recommended when administering acetylcysteine, to minimise the risk of hyponatraemia, seizure, and death.
+For patients on fluid intake restriction, adjustment of total volume is recommended when administering acetylcysteine, to minimise the risk of hyponatraemia, seizure and death.

 Use in hepatic impairment.

-Caution should be taken when administering acetylcysteine in patients with hepatic failure, since there is little data relating to the effects of acetylcysteine in impaired hepatic function.
-The decision to administer should be passed on a risk/benefit assessment for the individual subject.
+Caution should be taken when administering acetylcysteine in patients with hepatic failure, since there is little data relating to the effects of acetylcysteine in abnormal hepatic function.
+The decision to administer should be based on a risk/benefit assessment for the individual subject.

-In the presence of hepatic failure due to paracetamol overdose the degree of existing liver damage and the possible risk associated with the administration of acetylcysteine should be considered.
+In the presence of hepatic failure due to paracetamol overdose, the degree of existing liver injury and the possible risk associated with the administration of acetylcysteine should be considered.

 Use in renal impairment.

-Caution should be taken when administering acetylcysteine in patients with renal failure, since there is little data relating to the effects of acetylcysteine in impaired renal function.
-The decision to administer should be passed on a risk/benefit assessment for the individual subject.
+Caution should be taken when administering acetylcysteine in patients with renal failure, since there is little data relating to the effects of acetylcysteine in renal impairment.
+The decision to administer should be based on a risk/benefit assessment for the individual subject.

 Use in the elderly.